To get your message out there, to get yourself out there, you have to market your abilities.

 All the greatest media brands of all time – The New York Times, ESPN, The Huffington Post … - each one of them started out by dominating through one channel before launching additional channels.

-Yup you read that - the greatest brands of all time, didn't just throw all their eggs everywhere in the beginning, or try spreading out the single bag of mulch they had, too thinly over too much soil.
+Yup, you read that - the greatest brands of all time, didn't just throw all their eggs everywhere in the beginning, or try spreading out the single bag of mulch they had, too thinly over too much soil.

 They started by getting really good at one thing, then expanding from there.

-But Amanda, how do you choose *which* channel to focus on?
+How do you choose *which* channel to focus on?